mark-magic/mark-magic/packages/website/docs/en/trans.md

 ## Introduction

-With the rise of LLM, the quality of AI translation has also been gradually improved.
-In some cases, AI translation can replace basic manual translation.
-Here we will introduce how to use AI translation in mark-magic.
+With the rise of LLM, the quality of AI translation has also improved.
+In some cases, AI translation can replace basic human translation.
+Here, we will introduce how to use AI translation in mark-magic.

-Some known use cases are:
+Some known use cases include:

-1. Translating documents into English, such as the [English documentation](https://mark-magic.rxliuli.com/en/) of this project.
+1. Translating documents into English, like the [English documentation](https://mark-magic.rxliuli.com/en/) for this project.
-2. Translating English novels, such as [Magical Girl Sadness System](https://pmas.liuli.moe), which uses GPT-4 for initial translation and human proofreading.
+2. Translating English novels, such as [Sadness System of Magical Girls](https://pmas.liuli.moe), which uses GPT-4 for initial translation and manual proofreading.

-Let's use translating a documentation site into English as an example.
+Below is an example of translating a documentation site into English.

 ## Initialization

-Create an empty directory, then initialize a package.json and a "books" directory to store the novels.
+Create an empty directory and then initialize a package.json and books directory for storing novels.

 ```sh
 mkdir my-docs && cd my-docs